ganeti/ganeti/man/gnt-cluster.rst

 The ``--enabled-data-collectors`` and ``--data-collector-interval`` options are to control the behavior of the **ganeti-mond**\(8).
-The first expects a list name=bool pairs to activate or decative the mentioned data collector.
+The first expects a list name=bool pairs to activate or deactivate the mentioned data collector.
 The second option expects similar pairs of collector name and number of seconds specifying the interval at which the collector shall be collected.